GabraxVolz1/AML_FinalProject_SubLearning/README.md

 We investigate whether covert animal preferences embedded in the teacher’s responses can influence a student’s later one-word animal answer when the student is prompted using different ICL prompt designs.
 The teacher generates only numbers (no animal words) but carries an animal preference in the system prompt.
 The student is then asked for “exactly one lowercase animal word.”

 Key idea: Prompt design changes how examples are surfaced to the student (inline vs chat-style, system directives), potentially modulating whether covert signals become active.

 ---

-## Related Work and Motivation
-- Subliminal Learning ([arxiv:2507.14805](https://arxiv.org/pdf/2507.14805)) reported ICL failures in Sec.
-5.2 when varying only example count.
-We expand this section by varying prompt design as suggested by newer evidence.
-- Prompt-design ICL ([arxiv:2509.23501](https://www.arxiv.org/pdf/2509.23501)) shows that ICL performance depends strongly on the prompt format; “roleplay” variants often outperform classic flattened ICL.
-- Migliarini’s project ([repo](https://github.com/Mamiglia/subliminal-learning.git)) introduced a “role-assumed replay” setup (continue the teacher conversation, then answer a strict question), producing notable uplift in certain settings.

-Our final project follows this line: we adopt multiple prompt designs (including roleplay-like fewSUA) and quantify detection rates for target animals.

----

-## What’s New in This Repository
-- Unified student runner: We removed the old “ICL vs roleplay” switch.
-The student now uses one of three prompt designs (fewU, fewSU, fewSUA).
-- Examples come directly from teacher conversations: n_shots user/assistant numeric pairs are extracted per conversation and embedded according to the chosen design.
-- Teacher conversations remain unchanged: We evaluate both a baseline “none” teacher (no animal system prompt) and “prompted” teachers (animal preference system prompt).
-- Notebook workflow updated: Run baseline (none) + fewU design and prompted (animal preference) + all designs; then build a per-animal pick-rate table.

----